-As generative and emerging AI systems become embedded within professional infrastructure, the question is no longer whether to adopt them.
+As AI becomes embedded within professional infrastructure, the question is no longer whether organisations will adopt it.

-The question is how to govern them — intelligently, responsibly, and durably.
+The question is how to govern it — intelligently, responsibly, and durably.

 AI capability is not tool proficiency.